DefectiveCube/knapsack-solver/README.md

 ## Updates

-The code have been reworked so they will work independent of the framework.
+The code has been reworked so it will work independent of the underlying framework.

 # Specifications